 The Alister MacKenzie Design Promises an Incredible Test of Golf Skills

 The MacKenzie Golf Course is, without a doubt, the player’s course at the Haggin Oaks Golf Complex.
-Designed by the mastermind behind Augusta National and measuring a respectable 6,991-yards from the back tees, this 73-year-old track, originally designed by world renowned architect, Alister MacKenzie, is a true test of golf for the low handicapper.
+Designed by the mastermind behind Augusta National, world-renowned architect, Alister MacKenzie.
+The Alister MacKenzie Course opened in 1932 and measures a respectable 7030-yards from the back tees.
+The course is a true test of golf for the low handicapper.

 The greens on the MacKenzie course are small by today’s standards and very very fast, running up to 11 and 12 on the stimp meter when tournaments come to town.
 With very little water (Arcade Creek comes into play on five holes) and no fairway bunkers, the small, heavily bunkered greens require shot-making and putting to be absolutely razor sharp to score.